dlindsay87/noizy/README.md

 # What's that Noiz?
 Noizy is an experiment with sound generation using the SDL2 library.
-You use the top two alphabetic rows of your keyboard to generate sine waves.
+You use the top two alphabetic rows of your keyboard to generate sound waves.
-The combined sine waves are displayed in the window.
+The combined waves are displayed in the window.
 Select knobs by clicking them and adjust their values with your scroll wheel.
 Toggle spin boxes by clicking their arrows.

 **External Dependencies**